 What Wing Tsun is Not

 Wing Tsun is not a ‘made-up’ martial art.
 It has an authentic lineage from Yip Man.
 Wing Tsun, Yip Man lineage, has a completely different idea for self-defense than the other common martial arts styles.
 We are used to getting a skeptical reaction to these words.
-Many martial arts claim they teach a small person to use the power of a larger attacker against them but the truth is, most arts that claim this do not have the kind of technique or instruction necessary to do this.
-In addition, the learning of chi sau (sticky hands ) requires patience on your part but it will be rewarded.
+Many martial arts claim they teach a small person to use the power of a larger attacker against them but the truth is, most arts that claim to teach this do not have the kind of technique or the instruction necessary to do this.
+In addition, your learning chi sau (sticky hands ) requires patience on your part but it will be rewarded.
 Wing Tsun looks at self-defense objectively.
 In order to deal with attacks coming at a defender, a point of contact is important so that a defender can evade, deflect or dissolve an attack as soon as it begins rather than wait until one’s eyes can perceive it and it is already a few inches away!

 Who can learn Wing Tsun?